wwahyudi/wwahyudi.github.io/_posts/2017-04-22-clone-instance-from-external-datastore-openstack.md

 glance image-update 7d7211fd-6404-4a89-b7d0-2e85bd534c5f --is-public=true
 ```

-6. Then create new VM based on new cloned image that you have been made.
+6. Then create new instance based on new cloned image that you have been made.